ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelClass.md

 It should provide the members discussed in the specification file as attributes and their respective getters.
 The attributes mentioned in the JCR file should be annotated with `@ValueMapValue`.

-The members that do not have a corresponding JCR attribute should just have a getter returning `null`.
+The members that do not have a corresponding JCR attribute and are not explained enough in the README.md to have a clear implementation should just have a getter returning `null` or - if it's datatype is a collection - return an empty collection, and (only then!) put a TODO comment there.
+If you can conclude from the *.html files that a member returns an object collection, define an inner class for those objects, except for `.data.json`

 The generated class should satisfy it's usages in the retrieved *.html, which use Apache Sighly / HTL.
 Generate Javadoc comments.
 Imports contain: